✂️ Segmentation¶

 -

-This paper proposes the RealVLG framework, comprising the RealVLG-11B large-scale real-world multi-granularity annotated dataset and the RealVLG-R1 unified model fine-tuned via reinforcement learning.
-It is the first work to unify visual-language grounding (VLG) and robotic grasping under a single paradigm, enabling end-to-end prediction of bounding boxes, segmentation masks, grasp poses, and contact points from natural language instructions, while demonstrating zero-shot generalization capability.
+Ours proposes the RealVLG framework, comprising the 11B-level real-world multi-granular annotated dataset RealVLG-11B and the Reinforcement Learning (RL) fine-tuned unified model RealVLG-R1.
+This work unifies Visual-Language Grounding (VLG) and robotic grasping into the same paradigm for the first time, achieving end-to-end prediction from natural language instructions to bounding boxes, segmentation masks, grasp poses, and contact points, while demonstrating zero-shot generalization capabilities.

 -